START DATE: October 23, 2023

 Summary of Responsibilities

-Under the supervision of the Coordinator, the Youth Counsellor provides a range of intervention and counselling services to youth who are adversely affected by their (or others’) use of alcohol and drugs.
+Under the supervision of the Coordinator, the Youth Counsellor provides a range of intervention and counselling services to youth and/or their families who are adversely affected by their (or others’) use of alcohol and drugs.

 The Counsellor must be prepared to work with youth who are in crisis situations.
 Due to the availability and needs of the youth, work often has to be conducted outside normal office hours.

-- Participates as a constructive and integral member of the Nexus Team including consultation, sharing of information and expertise and participation in weekly staff meetings.
+- Participates as a constructive and integral member of the Odyssey II team including consultation, sharing of information and expertise, and participation in weekly staff meetings.

 - Assesses youth and family needs and assists youth in establishing goals.

 - Manages and maintains a safe and supportive drop-in environment.